trolster/urcli/.github/CONTRIBUTING.md

 Once you have cloned the repo, you should install all packages from npm: `npm install`.

 The project uses [Babel](https://babeljs.io/) for compilation of JavaScript.
 So when you are running commands directly from /src, you will need to run them using the `babel-node` command.
-Ex.: `babel-node src/urcli.js money 2017-02`.
-This is equivalent of running the command `urcli money 2017-02`
+Ex.: `babel-node src revenue 2017-02`.
+This is equivalent to running the command `urcli revenue 2017-02` when `urcli` is installed globally.

 ## Contribution review process